JaysonPye/Journal/2025/kidsup.md

 [x] Appropriate spec / model tests fleshed out

 ### 08/18

 - Had a great summer break.
+- [x] Create hardcoded card inside add_slot for this one off halloween promotion, essentially a card with a set picture that will select multiple parties together.
-- [] Add summary pages for old events to the stats area of seasonal app.
+- [x] Add summary pages for old events to the stats area of seasonal app.
-- [] Answer dependabot updates and deploy at least high/criticals today.
+- [x] Answer dependabot updates and deploy nokogiri one on seasonal.
 - [] Create folder structure for future security information
-- [] Download current event information as a CSV for all  schools
-- Let activity creators (writer's profile) Delete/edit attached files to their created activities or activities they are assigned to.
+- [x] Let activity creators (writer's profile) Delete/edit attached files to their created activities or activities they are assigned to.

-### 08-012
+### 08-12

 - Fixed various dependabot alerts like Nokogiri upgrades for both apps.
 - Finalized the changes to exercise and daily activity PDF uploads, more conditionals inside Prawn so that the flow looks good when there is minimal information.

 ### 08-07

 - [x] Bugfixes for logout issues
 - [x] Security Log document with folders and subfolders containing ZAP tests in the drive.
 - [x] Add name/email of support_request creator to the emails sent.
 - [] Add CSV exports for events so leroy can send it

 ### 08-07

 - [x] Add summary page to reroute after completion.
 - [x] more online ideation

 ### 08-05